hasherezade/petya_key/README.md

 <pre>
 [+] Your key   : TxgTCXnpUPSeR2U7
 </pre>
-3) Before unlocking attempt I strongly recommend you to make a dump of the full disks.
-Some versions of Petya are buggy.
+3) <b>Before unlocking attempt I strongly recommend you to make a dump of the full disk.</b> Some versions of Petya are buggy.
 For example they may hang during decryption and corrupt your data.